kivy/kivy/doc/sources/guide/packaging-windows.rst

    package.

-   To add the dependencies, before the first keyword argument in COLLECT add a Tree object for every path of the dependecies.
+   To add the dependencies, before the first keyword argument in COLLECT add a Tree object for every path of the dependencies.
 E.g.
    ``*[Tree(p) for p in (sdl2.dep_bins + glew.dep_bins)]`` so it'll look
    something like::